rb58853/supabase-mcp-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report an issuewith the ser
+about: Report an issue with the Supabase MCP server
 title: "An issue with doing X when Y under conditions Z"
 labels: bug
 assignees: alexander-zuev